Deferment Options

 Unemployment deferment is indicated if you are not working or only working part-time, but have been looking for full-time employment but have been unable to find it.

-YOU MUST PROVIDE either proof from your unemployment office that you have signed up for benefits, a copy of pay stubs or a letter from your employer showing only part-time work, or, if none of these is available, an affidavit written by you.
+Either proof from your unemployment office that you have signed up for benefits, a copy of pay stubs or a letter from your employer showing only part-time work, or, if none of these is available, an affidavit written by you.

 An affidavit written by you must show the dates you became less than full-time, general circumstances, explain that you are looking for full-time work, but have been unable to find it, and explain how long you think you will be in this status.